 One of those ways is using fauxnerability.

 “I often think of a leader who is known for his Christian books on sin and grace and who communicates winsomely about his brokenness, but who is a tyrant and a bully behind-the-scenes.
-Despite infidelity in his marriage and a trail of pain left behind him among staff members who have served with him, he continues to gather people for worship each Sunday, leading from his fauxnerable, false self,” says DeGroat to Eternity about issues surrounding fauxnerability.
+Despite infidelity in his marriage and a trail of pain left behind him among staff members who have served with him, he continues to gather people for worship each Sunday, leading from his fauxnerable, false self,” DeGroat tells Eternity.

-Identifying narcissism in a person who is fauxnerable can be “tricky at first” though, says DeGroat; “This is someone who can come across with the appearance of humility and curiosity, but who ultimately does not demonstrate either one.”
+Identifying narcissism in a person who is fauxnerable can be “tricky at first” because, says DeGroat, “This is someone who can come across with the appearance of humility and curiosity, but who ultimately does not demonstrate either one.”

 However, over the course of someone’s lifetime, it becomes more evident.